Breadcrumb

 • VII.
 Approval, Revision and Review History

 Section V of this procedure was approved by the Chancellor effective March 1, 2019, in accordance with Section II(B)(1) of the WPP.
 The procedure was expanded to add the local implementing procedure for the UC Whistleblower Policy, in amendments effective June 14, 2022.
+Minor technical revisions were made, updating office and policy names and references, effective June 24, 2024.

 • Appendix A: Frequently Asked Questions